SpaceShipChase/SpaceShipChase.github.io/AsperaHighSpeedTransfer/Aspera_High_Speed_Transfer_Server_Fast_Install_Guide_CentOS7_AWS.md

 Put the license file in the same directory, you will be moving it after the install.

-My commands looked like the below
+My commands looked like the below:
 ```console
 scp -P 33001 /<source file path> <your_user>@<IP>:/<file destination>
 ```

 SSH back into the VM and install.

 >NOTE: Some systems may not have two perl pre requisites.
 Check and see if they are on your system and install them if they are not there:
 >```console